 The school values "Respect, Excellence, Achievement and Diversity" (READ) are the bedrock of all school activities and continuously promoted in the wider school community.
 The majority of the student enrolment is drawn from the northern and western suburbs of Geelong.
 The school provides for a culturally diverse community.
-The school has 74.2 (EFT) equivalent full-time teachers; 77 teachers, 4 Principal class and 37.63 EFT Education Support Staff; 49 Educational Support staff.
+The school has 70.3 (EFT) equivalent full-time teachers; 77 teachers, 4 Principal class and 37.63 EFT Education Support Staff; 49 Educational Support staff.

-The current school enrolment is 977 students.
-In the last 4 years, the school has experienced a steady increase in student numbers.
-The EAL enrolment is 29%, the LBOTE enrolment is 32%.
-The ATSI enrolment is 2%.
-In 2017 the refugee enrolment was 14%.
-The school's socieconomic band value is low.

-North Geelong Secondary College provides a transition English as Additional Language (EAL) program which includes a VCAL/EAL program for mature students.
-There is also ongoing classroom support program (Multicultural Educational Assistants - MEAs) provided to EAL and refugee background students.
+The current school enrollment is 1013 students.
+In the last 4 years, the school has experienced a steady increase in student numbers and it is near now near capacity.
+The EAL enrollment is 25%, the LBOTE enrollment is 30%.
+The ATSI enrolment is 3%.
+In 2017 the refugee enrolment was 13%.
+The school's socioeconomic band value is low.
+NGSC provides a transition English as Additional Language (EAL) program which includes a VCAL/EAL program for mature students.
+There is also ongoing classroom support program (Multicultural Educational Assistants - MEAs) provided to EAL and refugee background students in the main stream classes.
 The College is a base for the Geelong English Language Centre (GELC) which is open to students from all other secondary schools in Geelong.

-The College is in receipt of Equity/Disadvantage funding which provides an enhanced focus on Teaching & Learning; in particular Literacy, Numeracy intervention programs, integration of ICT across the curriculum, building Teacher and Leadership Capacity, Homework and Tutorial programs, a well resourced Wellbeing team including; 2 x Social Workers, 1 x Youth Worker, 1 x Sick Bay Officer, 0.4 school nurse and 0.4 School Chaplain.
-The equity funding enables the school to implement Literacy and Numeracy intervention programs such as: STAR and ACE Literacy and Numeracy.
-The Strive To Achieve Results (STAR) Program is an innovative, intervention Literacy and Numeracy program addressing Year 7 to 9 student individual literacy & numeracy gaps; The ACE (Achieving Core Education) Literacy & Numeracy intervention program is for students in Years 7 to 9, who perform way below expected levels (Stanine 1 & 2); Low class sizes in Year 7 program (average of 22 students per class); employment of a VASSP Field Officer to work with the leadership team building leadership capacity; Employment of Maths Methods, Specialist and Physics Tutor for Year 12 students; small VCE classes in the curriculum areas such Physics, Specialist Maths, Accounting, English Literature.
-The school has also implemented a three sub-school system (Junior, Middle and Senior), including a Leading Teacher and an Attendance Officer/Sub-school Assisstants for each sub-school.
+The College is in receipt of Equity/Disadvantage funding which provides an enhanced focus on Teaching & Learning; in particular Literacy, Numeracy intervention programs, integration of ICT across the curriculum, building Teacher and Leadership Capacity, Homework and Tutorial programs, a well-resourced Well-being team including; 2 x Social Workers, 1 x Youth Worker, 1 x Sick Bay Officer, 0.4 school nurse and 0.4 School Chaplain.
+The equity funding enables the school to implement Literacy and Numeracy intervention programs such as: STAR and ACE Literacy and Numeracy programs.
+The Strive To Achieve Results (STAR) Program is an innovative, intervention Literacy and Numeracy program addressing Year 7 to 9 student individual literacy & numeracy gaps; The ACE (Achieving Core Education) Literacy & Numeracy intervention program is for students in Years 7 to 9, who perform way below expected levels (Stanine 1 & 2); Low class sizes in Year 7 program (average of 22 students per class); employment of a VASSP Field Officer to work with the leadership team building leadership capacity; Employment of Mathematics Methods, Specialist and Physics Tutor for Year 12 students; small VCE classes in the curriculum areas such Physics, Specialist Mathematics, Accounting, English Literature.
+The school maintains a three subschool system (Junior, Middle and Senior), including a Leading Teacher and an Attendance Officer/Sub-school Assistants for each sub-school.
+Each sub-school is overseen by an Assistant Principal.

-In 2017, the school continued to provide the following specialist programs: iPad program 7 to 9; and BYOD (Apple device/ Google Chromebooks) from 10 to 12; The Select Entry Accelerated Learning program (SEAL) addressing the needs of high performing students; the Scholarship Program which recognises the considerable achievements of children in our community and provides them with the opportunity to experience exciting curriculum opportunities at NGSC, e-Learning and STEM; Nao Robot, Robotics, Drones, Spheros and iLeaders programs; the Excellence in Sports program (Soccer/Footbal); The VCE After School Tutorial and Homework Club; an extensive Performing Arts and instrumental music program and Student Leadership programs.
+In 2018, the school continued to provide the following specialist programs: iPad program 7 to 9; and BYOD (Apple device/ Google Chromebooks) from 10 to 12; The Select Entry Accelerated Learning Program (SEAL) addresses the needs of high performing students; the Scholarship Program recognises the considerable achievements of children in our community and provides them with the opportunity to experience exciting curriculum opportunities at NGSC, e-Learning and STEM; Nao Robot, Robotics, Drones, 'Spheros' and iLeaders programs; Excellence in Sports program (Soccer/Football); The VCE After School Tutorial and Homework Club; an extensive Performing Arts and instrumental music program and Student Leadership programs.
 The Year 9 "Hands on Program" addresses the needs of kinesthetic students that learn in a more practical environment.

-In 2017, Professional Learning Communities (PLCs) were fully operating providing a structure for targeted professional conversations and staff development.
-In the second half of 2017 work has begun in PLCs with embedding High Impact Teaching Strategies (HITS) in teaching and learning.
+In 2018, Professional Learning Communities (PLCs) were fully operating providing a structure for targeted professional conversations and staff development.
+In the second half of 2018 work has begun in PLCs with embedding High Impact Teaching Strategies (HITS) in teaching and learning.